willb0/willb0/README.md

 ### Hi there 👋

+just a data science boi tryna figure out how to make software

+hmu on twitter @senorgrubby

 <!--
 **willb0/willb0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.